The GRE is tough, and you need to score high to get to your top-choice grad school.

 That’s why many students decide to use prep courses from the Princeton Review, to maximize their chances of success.

 The company ranks high in terms of student satisfaction.
-If you’re willing to pay a few hundred dollars, it will give you access to tons of prep materials as well as live instruction from a qualified teacher.
+If you’re willing to pay a few hundred dollars, it will give you access to tons of prep materials and live instruction from a qualified teacher.

 Depending on the grad program you apply for, you’ll need to score 150-165 on both Quant and Verbal, and get 4 in Analytical Writing.
 It’s time to get to work!

-There are two Primary GRE prep options offered by the company (check the links to see current discounts):
+There are two Primary GRE prep options offered by the company:

 Both of them have their advantages and disadvantages.
 But how do you know which one is better and how will they help you on your learning journey?
 You’ll find all the info you need in this in-depth review.